By Dr Raghuram Y.S. MD (Ay).

 The involvement of mind factors in the causation of hypertension or as aggravating factors in the later context of an established disease cannot be ruled out.
-The disturbed Rajas and Tamas bhava’s (the mind factors responsible for morbidity according to Ayurveda) definitely contribute in the pathogenesis of Hypertension either in the initial or terminal stages.
+The disturbed Raja and Tama bhava’s (the mind factors responsible for morbidity according to Ayurveda) definitely contribute in the pathogenesis of Hypertension either in the initial or terminal stages.

 Treatment principles in Ayurveda

 The treatment approach should be in identifying the extent of morbidity of the Dosha’s and their subtypes, the immunological components, the tissue strength, the strength of the disease and the diseased and metabolic errors.

-The Prakriti (Basic constitution of the patient) and Vikriti (Pathological state of the disease and diseased) shall be studied in detail.
+The Prakruthi (Basic constitution of the patient) and Vikriti (Pathological state of the disease and diseased) shall be studied in detail.
 The basic principles of treatment lie in prescribing Vata-Pacifying diet, medicines, treatments and lifestyle advises.
 The pathological states of Rakta, Pitta and Kapha too should be considered.

 Ayurvedic Management of Hypertension